Research Process

 Process

 The first 'P' focuses on the process followed by a particular investment product.
-For instance, there are around 40 mutual fund companies with more than 7000 mutual fund schemes in the market.
-It is very important to assess if a particular company follows robust process for stock/bond selection.
+For instance, there are around 44 mutual fund companies with more than 2500 mutual fund schemes in the market.
+It is very important to assess if a particular asset management company follows robust process for stock/bond selection.
 We rank these companies on the basis of the following criteria:

-• Compliance: How much do they comply to SEBI guidelines?
-Do they follow a practice of tweaking SEBI guidelines?
+• Compliance: How much do they comply to industry best practices and SEBI guidelines?
+Do they follow them in-spirit or tend to find some workaround?
 For example, even though SEBI mandates a max.
-10% exposure in a particular group, some fund houses may find a work-around to increase the exposure beyond 10%, thereby exposing their investors to unsystematic risk.
-Key Metric: Max. exposure of a particular group.
+10% exposure in a particular stock for a particular scheme, some fund houses may find a work-around to increase the exposure beyond 10%, thereby exposing their investors to unsystematic risk.
+Key Metric: Max. exposure to a particular group company.

 •